 Let’s get started!

-Note: If you want to learn intraday trading and looking for a detailed guide, I suggest you read previous articles that cover all the basics of intraday trading:
+Note: If you are looking for an intraday trading guide for beginners and wish to learn intraday trading, I suggest you read previous articles that cover all the basics of intraday trading:

 - How to Select Stock for Intraday?